 Cueva de las Maravillas is on the road from La Romana to San Pedro de Macorís, admittance at this time is RD$300 for adults.
 The park is open every day except Mondays.

-Coming back home we stopped in Bayahibe, a cute beach town for adventure travellers, where we had a great lunch by the beach, then stopped to have shaved ice at a friend’s shop.
+Coming back home we stopped in Bayahibe, a cute beach town for adventure travelers, where we had a great lunch by the beach, then stopped to have shaved ice at a friend’s shop.